 Sea defences were revalued in 2017 by AECOM New Zealand Ltd and the revalued amounts included in the statement of financial position.
-The valuation has been prepared on an optimized depreciation replacement cost basis in accordance with NZ Infrastructure Asset Valuation and Depreciation Guidelines published by the NAMS group of IPWEA and Public Benefit Entity International Public Sector Accounting Standard 17.
-Attachment 1
+The valuation has been prepared on an optimized depreciation replacement cost bein in accordance with N2 intrastructure Asset Valuation and Depreciation Guidelines publiched by the NAMS group of IPWEA and Public Benth Intrastructure Asset Valuation and Depreciation Guidelines publiched by the NAMS group of IPWEA and Public Benth International Public Sector Accounting Standard 17.